 The rest of this paper is organized as follows: Section 2 illustrates a few programming examples to give intuition about the type structure for shift and reset.
 In Section 3, we formalize a predicatively polymorphic calculus for shift and reset, and prove its properties such as type soundness.
 We then study a CPS translation for our calculus in Section 4.
 In Section 5, we extend our study to cover impredicative polymorphism under two evaluation strategies.
 In Section 6, we compare our work with related work and give conclusion.

-Proofs of the theorems in this paper can be found in the appendix.
+Proofs of theorems in this paper can be found in the extended version of this paper [3].